• Home

 On Monday, I won’t hijack the weekly planning meeting because of my compulsive desire to 'share' whatever stunning insight I read / heard / invented over the weekend.

-Instead, I’ll listen patiently and offer only what is relevant and on-point, knowing that if my stunning insight is of any real value, it’ll be just as relevant later in the week.
+Instead, I’ll listen patiently and offer only what is relevant and on-point, knowing that if my stunning insight is of any real value, it’ll be just as relevant later, and that it's important everyone else get a good start to the week without me distracting them with my shiny new ball.

 On Wednesday, I’ll resist my arsonist tendencies.
 I won’t light a match and throw it at some initiative that’s driving me crazy because it's struggling to gain traction.